ynput/ayon-aquarium/README.md

 #### Server

 Python server-side part of the addon.
-It's mainly used to declare specific addon API endpoint, used by the leecher and processor services to keep your data in sync.
+It's mainly used to declare specific addon API endpoints, used by the leecher and processor services to keep your data in sync.

-It's also responsible to expose specific addon settings, in your Ayon server and project settings.
+It's also responsible to decalre specific addon settings, in your Ayon server and project settings.

 ##### Frontend